stevemcconnell/covid19-forecast-evaluations/README.md

 Field | Description
 :---- | :----
-state_point_forecasts_num | Number of states forecast by the model state_log_difference_squared | Sum of the squares of log differences for each state point forecast; for forecast values and/or actual values < 0, substitute values of 0.5 are used state_pearson_fit_statistic | Sum of [(Actual–Forecast)^2]/Actual for state point forecasts; for actuals = 0, substitute values of 0.5 are used. state_mean_absolute_error | Arithmetic average of the absolute errors of the state point forecasts state_geo_mean_log_difference | Geometric mean of the absolute values of the log differences of the point state forecasts.
-Errors of 0 are multiplied as 1's. state_median_log_difference | Median error in log differences of the state point forecasts state_bre | Arithmetic average of state point forecast errors, with individual errors calculated as balanced relative error. state_bre_signed | Same as state_bre, except that underestimates receive a negative sign state_pred_25 | Percentage of state point forecasts within 25% of actual value.
+state_point_forecasts_num | Number of states forecast by the model state_log_difference_squared | Sum of the squares of log differences for each state point forecast; for forecast values and/or actual values < 0, substitute values of 0.5 are used.
+Because this metric depends on the magnitudes of the actual values, care should be taken when comparing values across time periods in which the values of the actuals vary. state_pearson_fit_statistic | Sum of [(Actual–Forecast)^2]/Actual for state point forecasts; for actuals = 0, substitute values of 0.5 are used.
+Because this metric depends on the magnitudes of the actual values, care should be taken when comparing values across time periods in which the values of the actuals vary. state_mean_absolute_error | Arithmetic average of the absolute errors of the state point forecasts.
+This metric is an indication of the magnitude of error in forecasts.
+However, because this metric depends on the magnitudes of the actual values, care should be taken when comparing values across time periods in which the values of the actuals vary. state_geo_mean_log_difference | Geometric mean of the absolute values of the log differences of the point state forecasts.
+Errors of 0 are multiplied as 1's.
+This metric indicates the magnitude of forecast error.
+state_median_log_difference | Median error in log differences of the state point forecasts.
+This metric indicates bias in forecasts. state_bre | Arithmetic average of state point forecast errors, with individual errors calculated as balanced relative error.
+This metric indicates the magnitude of forecast error. state_bre_signed | Same as state_bre, except that underestimates receive a negative sign state_pred_25 | Percentage of state point forecasts within 25% of actual value.
 The 25% threshhold for overestimates is calculated as 25% of the actual value.
-For underestimates it is calculated as 1/1.25 or 80% of the actual value. state_missed_by_2x | Percentage of state forecasts that missed by more than 200% of actual value, e.g., for an actual value of 1, forecast values of > 2 or < 0.5 state_rmse | Root mean squared error (RMSE) of state forecasts state_mape | Mean absolute percentage error (MAPE) of state forecasts.
+For underestimates it is calculated as 1/1.25 or 80% of the actual value. state_missed_by_2x | Percentage of state forecasts that missed by more than 200% of actual value, e.g., for an actual value of 1, forecast values of > 2 or < 0.5 state_rmse | Root mean squared error (RMSE) of state forecasts.
+This metric indicates the magnitude of forecast error.
+Because this metric depends on the magnitudes of the actual values, care should be taken when comparing values across time periods in which the values of the actuals vary. state_mape | Mean absolute percentage error (MAPE) of state forecasts.
 MAPE is calculated as the mean of abs(actual-forecast)/actual. state_smape | Symmetric mean absolute percentage error (SMAPE) of state forecasts.
 SMAPE is calculated as the mean of abs(actual-forecast)/((actual+forecast)/2)